dooco/rock-paper-scissors-lizard-spock/README.md

 ### Footer (Rules)

-The game Rock, Paper, Scissors, Lizard, Spock is an extension of the  Rock, Paper, Scissors game as engineered by Sheldon in the Big Bang television series.
-To view  rules, click on footer and rules will appear in a popup which can be collapsed by clicking on popup.
+The rules of the game need to be available to player but take up a lot of screen space on smaller devices.
+To view  rules, click on footer and rules will appear in a popup which can be collapsed again by clicking on popup.

 ![rules](./assets/images/readme_images/Rules-popup.png)